 Get Legal Help with Your Legal Separation or Divorce

-Because each state has its own laws regarding property and debt division, it's important to check your own state's laws.
-These determinations can become quite convoluted due to the changing of the couple's circumstances, so it is a good idea for each spouse to consult with his or her own attorney for help.
+Because each state has its own laws regarding property and debt division, it's important to check the laws where you live.
+These determinations can become quite convoluted due to the changing of the couple's circumstances, so it's a good idea for each spouse to consult with his or her own attorney for help.
 A local family law attorney can help you sort through the consequences of a legal separation vs. a divorce.